-A lot of people eschew home-ownership as anathema to financial freedom.
-But we’ve found it quite the opposite.
 A mortgage-free house provides options and financial security, not to mention a consistent home environment for my boys.
-Owning a home doesn’t stop us from travelling extensively, in fact, it is enabling us to travel to new, more expensive destinations.
+Owning a home doesn’t stop us from travelling extensively, in fact, it is enabling us to travel to new, more expensive destinations (more on how further down the post).
 That said, the monthly mortgage payment needs to be paid each month and that’s money we could use to pump up our travel fund.

 Your payments end eventually

 Once you’ve paid off your mortgage you can live in your house for life with just the cost of insurance and property taxes, plus maintenance.
 The problem with renting is rent never ends.
 Rents continue to increase as life goes on, whereas the interest portion of your mortgage will reduce as you pay back the principal.
 The reason many people decide that ownership is not for them is due to the huge amount of interest you pay if you take a mortgage on a long-term loan.
 We intend to pay the mortgage back early so our interest cost is minimised.